spryker/spryker-docs/docs/sdk/dev/spryks/spryk-configuration-reference.md

 Excludes the execution of the Spryks that are placed in `preSpryks` and `postSpryks`.
 Useful when you reuse a Spryk and you don't need some of the Spryks defined in `preSpryks` or `postSpryks`.

 ### preCommands
-The commands that should be executed before the current Spryk.
+The commands that must be executed before the current Spryk.

 ### postCommands
 The commands that should be executed after the current Spryk.